 We visited the place at the beginning of spring, there was a lot of snow but we didn’t use our snowshoes.
 We decided to try two winter walks (on the snowshoeing trail) – Belvédère and Halte (also marked C and D) – loop trail of 6km return.
-The trail colors: showing as yellow on the park’s map and blue with a snowshoeing man sign along the trail every 50m.
+The trail colours: showing as yellow on the park’s map and blue with a snowshoeing man sign along the trail every 50m.

 The beginning of the trail is very steep and narrow with some wooden stairs, going uphill for about 10 minutes, where we reached the viewpoint over the frozen Lake Saint-Joseph.
 Then the continuation of the trail was more downhill.